aws-samples/aws-security-hub-findings-account-data-enrichment/README.md

   * `ManagementAccount` is the AWS account id for AWS Organizations management account
   * `OrgManagementAccountContactRole` is the arn of the IAM role created in the ORg.management account ( created in the first step) which has the read-only permission policy for Account management `GetAlternateContacts` API.

-To deploy the solution, run `deploy.sh`.
+To deploy the solution, run `deploy.sh` by specifying the region as arguement as shown below.

-    $ ./deploy.sh
+    $ ./deploy.sh us-east-1
     BUILD SUCCESSFUL in 1s
     Successfully packaged artifacts and wrote output template to file out.yml.
     Waiting for changeset to be created..